-IFI International, with the support of Culture Ireland, is teaming up with cultural partners across the EU to mount a major programme of Irish film during Ireland’s EU Presidency running from January – June 2013.
-This wealth of activity includes screenings of historic Irish films from the IFI Irish Film Archive accompanied by scores from contemporary Irish composers in Paris, London, Berlin, Madrid and Brussels; a major focus on Jim Sheridan featuring both his work and influences; a season of the best contemporary Irish documentary; programmes of Irish shorts, and much more.
+IFI International, with the support of Culture Ireland, teamed up with cultural partners across the EU to mount a major programme of Irish film during Ireland’s EU Presidency running from January – June 2013.
+This wealth of activity included screenings of historic Irish films from the IFI Irish Film Archive accompanied by scores from contemporary Irish composers in Paris, London, Berlin, Madrid and Brussels; a major focus on Jim Sheridan featuring both his work and influences; a season of the best contemporary Irish documentary; programmes of Irish shorts, and much more.

 This love story set against the backdrop of the Irish War of Independence, was the first film to dramatise the War of Independence and was for many years believed to be lost until a nitrate print was repatriated to the IFI Irish Film Archive where it was restored.
 A magnificent score written by Micheál Ó Súilleabháin, one of Ireland’s leading classical musicians, conducted by Proinnsías Ó Duinn and performed by a live orchestra of local musicians, this promises to be a night to remember and fitting opening to the IFI’s European tour.